 We’re passionate about kombucha and this is where we share ideas, news, tips, recipes and more.
 If you have any ideas for this section or would like to submit a guest blog, please get in touch!

-Can the Kombucha sector shine a light within an industry that ‘kills’ food in pursuit of mass profits?
-Or is it destined to follow suit…
+The Kombucha sector should be a shining light within a global industry that ‘kills’ food in pursuit of mass profits.
+So why is it following suit?

 by Gary Leigh Part 1 (of 2)

 New research published by The British Medical Journal, based on the food diaries of 105,000 adults, adds weight to the hypothesis that “ultra-processed” food significantly raises the risk of cancer, citing middle-aged women as being in particular danger of developing the disease.
 Factory-made convenience foods – from salt-laden ready meals, sugary cereals and chemical-infused fizzy drinks – now make up half of the typical British diet.

 Study head Dr Mathilde Tourier said the poor nutritional value of factory food was probably the most important factor in cancer risk.
 “They all have additives, they all have compounds formed during the processing and heating of the products, and they have compounds that could come from the packaging itself,” she said, echoing ongoing fears that ready meals packed in plastic trays and drinks sold in plastic bottles could leach chemical residues.